 An herbal supplement containing S. baicalensis has been shown to reduce symptoms of osteoarthritis.
 It is not known if the herb would exert similar effects by itself.

-- You are taking warfarin or other blood thinners: Skullcap can increase the risk of bruising and bleeding.
+You are taking warfarin or other blood thinners: Chinese skullcap can increase the risk of bruising and bleeding.

-- You are taking statins: Skullcap can decrease the blood level of these drugs.
+You are taking statins: Chinese skullcap can decrease the blood level of drugs used to lower cholesterol.

-- You are taking drugs that are substrates of Cytochrome P450: Skullcap may increase the risk of side effects of these drugs.
+You are taking Cytochrome P450 substrate drugs: Chinese skullcap may increase the risk of side effects of these drugs.

 Scutellaria baicalensis is an herb used in traditional Chinese medicine to treat a variety of conditions including epilepsy, hepatitis, infections, and cancer.
 It often is used in combination with other botanicals such as PC-SPES and sho-saiko-to.

-An herbal supplement containing S. baicalensis has been shown to reduce symptoms of osteoarthritis (22).
+An herbal supplement containing S. baicalensis reduced symptoms of osteoarthritis (22).
 It is not known if the herb would exert similar effects by itself.

 The flavonoid baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity in vitro (3).
-It was also shown to attenuate important features of asthma, possibly by reducing airway injury and restoring mitochondrial function (19).
+Its ability to attenuate asthma is attributed to reduced airway injury and restored mitochondrial function (19).
 The neuroprotective effects of flavonoids were ameliorated by diazepam, a GABA receptor agonist, suggesting that the components influence GABA receptor activity (5).
-Flavonoids in skullcap also prevent ethanol-induced hyperlipidemia, histamine release from mast cells, and catecholamine-induced lipolysis in animal models (8).

 In vitro studies suggest that certain flavonoid components of S. baicalensis have anticancer activity.
 Induction of apoptosis in hepatoma G2, 3B, and SK-Hep1 cell lines occurs following 48 hours of exposure to baicalein, baicalin, and wogonin at concentrations of 25-100 mcg/ml.
 Wogonin causes arrest at G1 phase while baicalin and baicalein cause G2/M accumulation (2).
 Additional studies show that baicalin, at concentrations of 50-200 mcg/ml, activates caspase-3, resulting in apoptosis of Jurkat cells (leukemia-derived T cells).
 However, low-dose baicalin upregulated expression of multiple angiogenic genes to increase cell proliferation in developing blood vessels, while high-dose baicalin inihbited angiognesis by inducing cell death, suggesting dose-dependent dual effects; the compound baicalein exhibited only inhibitory effects (9).